Physics in the Core

 All students take a 90-minute placement exam during orientation.
 The exam covers some basic mathematics and classical mechanics.
 We also ask students to describe their physics background: the courses they have taken, books used, grades earned, and AP physics scores, if available.

 A larger number of students may be well prepared in classical mechanics but not in special relativity.
 They have the opportunity to try to place out of Physics 24.
 To determine whether students qualify for advance placement out of Physics 24, an optional 3-hour placement exam will be offered, typically on the first Saturday of the fall semester.
-Students who take this second exam will then confer with the department chair to determine whether they should take Physics 24, Physics 24A (an advance placed section of Physics 24 that covers similar material to Physics 24 but with less lecture and with somewhat more challenging problems), or simply place out of Physics 24.
+Students who take this second exam will then confer with the department chair to determine whether they should take Physics 24, Physics 24A (an advanced-placed section of Physics 24 that covers similar material to Physics 24 but with less lecture and with somewhat more challenging problems), or simply place out of Physics 24.

-With the results of placement exams and previous test-scores, the physics department endeavors to place each first-year student in an appropriate course that is close to being right for that student.
+With the results of placement exams and previous test-scores, the physics department endeavors to place first-year students in an appropriate course that is close to being right for that student.
 We want each student to be challenged, but not overly challenged.
 Students with placement questions are encouraged to speak with the physics department chair during orientation.

 The placement exams are on classical mechanics, including (but not restricted to) the laws of motion of particles, conservation of momentum, energy, and angular momentum, gravitation, oscillation, and waves.
 Students interested in advance placement should review material in these areas learned in high school or college courses taken previously.